We have provided a list of often-asked FAQs to help guide you through planning your Kingdom Garden Room.

 Convection electrical heaters create instant heat whilst underfloor and radiators are slower to heat up.
 Forget gas appliances as regulation changes will outdate these.
 Log burners look great and need to be professionally installed.

 Electrics can be connected but your existing home consumer unit (fuse box) will need to meet current Building Regulations and be up to the task.
-Water and waste can be installed but this could require a pump due to distance and the need of Building Regulations for the structure.
+Water and waste can be installed but this could require a pump due to distance and the need for Building Regulations for the structure.

-Kingdom Rooms can construct to meet building Regulations for disability access with low thresholds, wide access and easy reach sockets and switches.
-We can also assist with ramps, auto activated doors and a bespoke design to site windows and doors around your planned room.
+Kingdom Rooms can construct to meet building Regulations for disability access with low thresholds, wide access and easy-reach sockets and switches.
+We can also assist with ramps, auto-activated doors and a bespoke design to site windows and doors around your planned room.

 Air conditioning can be expensive, so the building design can help avoid the need.
 Solar rejecting glasses can help reduce heat ingress, as can the position of the building and any large windows or doors.
-Install a spare spur just in case as air conditioning could then be retro fitted if needed.
-Check out it’s efficiency and consider a unit that provides heat also as these can reduce initial cost and running costs.
+Install a spare spur just in case as air conditioning could then be retrofitted if needed.
+Check out its efficiency and consider a unit that provides heat also as these can reduce initial cost and running costs.

 Construction FAQs

-Generally pieces of 2″ x 4″ are placed vertically with occasional horizontal pieces to give some support to any plasterboard inside or wood panel outside.
-These are ideal for low cost internal walls that carry no weight.
+Generally, pieces of 2″ x 4″ are placed vertically with occasional horizontal pieces to give some support to any plasterboard inside or wood panel outside.
+These are ideal for low-cost internal walls that carry no weight.
 Whilst sufficient for a shed, any flex or movement could cause issues with roof seals and any internal decoration.

 As well as the cost of a building, budget for any furniture inside and then a path, patio or decking outside.
 You do not want to walk into a smart building with muddy shoes and creating a feature outside could help to frame and highlight your new building.

 Considering that most garden buildings are timber, it makes sense to use a base that holds this away from cold, damp surfaces.
 Kingdom Rooms champion the use of Ground Screws and Easypad bases.
 As well as holding the structure off of a damp base, an air gap between affords greater insulation and helps keep the wood dry.
-Concrete bases are our last resort as concrete always gets cold and often damp too, two things that cause timber to rot from base upwards.
+Concrete bases are our last resort as concrete always gets cold and often damp too, two things that cause timber to rot from the base upwards.

 Often yes.
 We offer an adapted pad system that allows us to do this but we need to ensure that the height then still remains within any 2.5m height restraint.
 Contractors will not guarantee any element of the build that they did not install such as an existing base, so ensure that you are happy that it is substantial and fit for purpose.